amin-codes/Heart-Disease/README.md

 [Link to table for averages from both tables](https://docs.google.com/document/d/1yBwZJ6u_dDgA1cqRK91_6qKzs4riiZbD3HULjpo708k/edit?usp=sharing)
 # About the Data and Model

-The data that I collected from the UC Irvine Machine Learning Repository was somewhat incomplete.
+The data that I collected from the UC Irvine Machine Learning Repository&#xb9; was somewhat incomplete.
 In an attempt to fix this issue, I used an [imputer](https://scikit-learn.org/stable/modules/impute.html) to complete the data by inferring from the already collected data, which is sometimes better than outright throwing the incomplete data away.

-Also, the data had initially classified the types of heart disease on a scale of 0-4.
+Also, the data had initially classified the types of heart disease on a scale of 0-4&#x00B2;.
 0 means heart disease is absent in the person.
 1-4 means that there is some form of heart disease present in the person.
 I replaced values 1-4 with just 1 because my goal was not to distinguish between the different forms.
 I only wanted to predict if people had heart disease.

+Sci-kit learn was the Python library that was used to create this model.&#x00B3;

 The model's core is comprised of a [pipeline](http://scikit-learn.org/stable/modules/generated/sklearn.pipeline.Pipeline.html) that includes [Kernel Principal component analysis (KPCA)](http://scikit-learn.org/stable/modules/generated/sklearn.decomposition.KernelPCA.html) followed by a [Multilayer Perceptron Classifier (MLP)](http://scikit-learn.org/stable/modules/generated/sklearn.neural_network.MLPClassifier.html).